A categorical derivation of Lebesgue integration: Introduction

 Although Theorem~B concerns arbitrary finite measure spaces and Theorem~A concerns only the space $[0, 1]$, Theorem~A is not a special case of Theorem~B. Indeed, the hypotheses of Theorem~A make no mention of the set $[0, 1]$, let alone its $\sigma$-algebra or Lebesgue measure on it, whereas the starting point for Theorem~B is the category of measure spaces.
 To my knowledge, there is no reasonable way to derive Theorem~A from Theorem~B.

-\paragraph{Related work} This work arose from a universal characterization of the real interval by Freyd~\cite{FreARA}.
-A topological variant of his result runs as follows \cite[Theorem 2.5]{GSSO}.
+\paragraph{Related work} This work arose from a universal characterization of the real interval by Freyd~\cite{FreARA} (itself related to a characterization by Escard\'o and Simpson~\cite{EsSi}).
+A topological variant of Freyd's result, due to the author, runs as follows \cite[Theorem 2.5]{GSSO}.
 A \demph{bipointed space} is a topological space with an ordered pair of distinct, closed basepoints; an example is $[0, 1]$ with $0$ and $1$.
 Two bipointed spaces $X$ and $Y$ can be joined to form a new bipointed space $X \vee Y$, identifying the second basepoint of $X$ with the first of $Y$; for example, $[0, 1] \vee [0, 1] \cong [0, 2]$.
-The theorem is that in the category of bipointed spaces $X$ equipped with a basepoint-preserving map $X \to X \vee X$, the terminal object is $[0, 1]$ with the map $2 \times \dashbk\from [0, 1] \to [0, 2]$.
-Our first main theorem is a kind of dual to this, using the same self-similarity of the interval to exhibit $L^1[0, 1]$ as an \emph{initial} object.
+The theorem is that in the category of bipointed spaces $X$ equipped with a basepoint-preserving continuous map $X \to X \vee X$, the terminal object is $[0, 1]$ (topologized as usual) with the map $2 \times \dashbk\from [0, 1] \to [0, 2]$.
+(This goes some way towards explaining the special role of $[0, 1]$ in homotopy theory.)
+Theorem~A is a kind of dual to this, using the same self-similarity of the interval to exhibit $L^1[0, 1]$ as an \emph{initial} object.

 Algebraic approaches to integration go at least as far back as the 1965 work of Irving Segal~\cite{SegaAIT}.
-For example, he proved (p.~432) that every commutative $\R$-algebra equipped with a linear functional $\int$ satisfying some simple axioms must be a dense subalgebra of $L^\infty(X)$ for some measure space $X$, with the standard integral as $\int$.
-Whether that result is related to the theorems below remains to be discovered.
+For example, he proved (p.~432) that every commutative $\R$-algebra equipped with a linear functional $\int$ satisfying certain axioms must be a dense subalgebra of $L^\infty(X)$ for some measure space $X$.

 \paragraph{Convention} We work throughout over a field $\F$, which is either $\R$ or $\C$.